astroferreira/JWST_NASCAT/README.md

 ## Catalog
 Structure, non-parametric morphology and Sérsic profiles for ~490 sources in that JPEG.

-The catalog is provided in a FITS table (NASCAT.fits) format and contains the following parameters:

 ![alt text](NASCAT.png "NASCAT.png")

+The catalog is provided in a FITS table (NASCAT.fits) format and contains the following parameters.
+The image show the values truncated to 2 decimal places.

 > Basic info (for 490 sources) & Structure (for 437 sources)
   1. ID